 While I seemed to cook with a “better with bacon” philosophy last year (and still have some bacon grease in the freezer to prove it), this year, I am turning to healthier oils and fats.
-As a result I am rediscovering the joys (and health benefits) of trading oils for spray oils.
+As a result, I am rediscovering the joys (and health benefits) of trading oils for spray oils.
 You use less.

 Unfortunately, some of my very favorite recipes are not waist friendly (like my mouthwatering Roasted Brussels Sprouts with Bacon and Shallots.
 Mmmmm).
-However, Brussels sprouts are still very good for you, and I do love them, so I couldn’t possibility give them up entirely.
-The solution: a healthier, flavor-packed recipe that uses a quick cooking method and delivers excellent results.
-This is it for Brussels sprouts.
+However, Brussels sprouts are still very good for you, and I do love them, so I couldn’t possibly give them up entirely.
+The solution: a healthier, flavor-packed recipe that uses a quick-cooking method and delivers excellent results.

 Sauteed Brussels Sprouts with Lemon Vinaigrette